datacommonsorg/docsite/api/rest/stat_value.md

 This endpoint requires two arguments and offers five additional optional arguments, as listed:

- - `place`: Data Commons uniquely identifies nodes by assigning them DCIDs, or Data Commons IDs.
-Your query will need to specify the DCIDs for the nodes of interest.
+ - `place`: For this parameter, you will need to specify the DCID (the unique ID assigned by Data Commons to each node in the graph) of the place you are interested in.
- - `stat_var`: The property whose value you are interested in.
+ - `stat_var`: The statistical variable whose value you are interested in.

 In addition to these required properties, this endpoint also allows for other, optional arguments.